 - Faculty of Engineering Science

-I teach the Masters HCI-E course Design Practice with Duncan Brumby.
+I co-teach with Nic Marquardt the Masters HCI-E course Design Practice.

 My current PhD students are: